arXiv/arxiv-docs/about/reports/2020_institution_downloads_by_year.md

 _See more [arXiv in Numbers](/about/reports/2020_usage)_

-The following table shows downloads by institution from 2009 to 2020.
+Select the domain of interest by checking the appropriate box.
+The resulting table will show downloads by institution from 2009 to 2020.
 To search for a specific institutional domain, hover your mouse over the right hand corner of the table to reveal the search icon.

 **Note**: Please see caveats related to usage data on [arXiv in Numbers](/about/reports/2020_usage)